 The Supreme Court of Virginia clarified the Rule known as the corporate representative deposition.
-With the addition of the language of "or other entity", Rule 4:5(b)(6) applies to any organization, not including individual people.31 The Rule now requires a meet and confer.32 "Before or promptly after the notice or subpoena is served, the serving party and the organization must confer in good faith about the matters for examination."33 If serving a nonparty, one must notify the "organization of its duty to make this designation and to confer with the serving party."34 Finally, one must not only "designate with reasonable particularity the matters on which examination is requested" but also "describe" it.35
+With the addition of the language of "or other entity", Rule 4:5(b)(6) applies to any organization, not including individual people.
+The Rule now requires a meet and confer.
+Before or promptly after the notice or subpoena is served, the serving party and the organization must confer in good faith about the matters for examination.
+Salf serving a nonparty, one must notify the "organization of its duty to make this designation and to confer with the serving party.
+After the matters on which examination is requested but also "describe" it.